alekras/erl.mqtt.server/README.md

 2. [MQTT.fx client](http://www.mqttfx.org/)
 3. [Erlang MQTT client](https://sourceforge.net/projects/mqtt-client/)

+## Messenger implementation based on the MQTT server.
+Simple Instant messenger [SIM](https://github.com/alekras/erl.web.sim) was created to test functionality of the MQQT server and prove good performance of the code.
+Live demo of SIM is running [here](http://lucky3p.com/sim).

 ## Architecture
 MQTT server is an OTP application.
 Application depends on other Erlang applications: